 The UV index is a scale that was developed by the World Health Organisation which measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage.
 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.

-Overexposure to UV can cause sunburn, skin and eye damage (including cataracts), and skin cancer.
+Overexposure to UV can cause sunburn, skin and eye damage (e.g. cataracts), and skin cancer.
 The UV index ranges from zero upwards – the higher the number, the greater the risk.
-When the UV index is 3 or above, protection is required.

-UV levels are influenced by many factors, including: your location (latitude and altitude), time of day, time of year, cloud cover and reflection.
+UV levels are influenced by many factors, including: your location, time of day, time of year, cloud cover and reflection.

 UV cannot be seen or felt (infrared radiation causes heat, not UV) so you need to defend yourself against overexposure.

 Know the UV index

 In Ireland, make sun protection part of your daily routine particularly from April-September, when the intensity of sunburn producing UV is greatest, even when it is cloudy!
 Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 The UV index for Ireland is included in Met Éireann’s weather forecasts from May to September but please be aware, that this can only be an average for any one day over the whole country.

 Remember the 5 ‘Ss’ of sun safety: Slip, Slop, Slap, Seek, Slide